authzed/workshops/mcp-assisted-authorization/4-cloud.md

-# Part 5 — Taking It to Production with AuthZed Cloud
+# Part 4 — Taking It to Production with AuthZed Cloud

 ## Overview

-So far, you have:

-- Built and iterated on a permissions model using the SpiceDB Dev MCP Server
+So far, you have built and iterated on a permissions model using the SpiceDB Dev & AuthZed MCP Server.
+You've also exported schemas and validation files and versioned them in Git.
-- Validated behavior with document sharing and (optionally) multi-tenant SaaS examples
-- Exported schemas and validation files and versioned them in Git

-This part shows how to take that work **toward production** using **AuthZed Cloud**:
+This part shows how to take that work toward production using **AuthZed Cloud**:

 1. Create a **Permissions System** in AuthZed Cloud
 2. Configure **access control** for your application (Service Account, Token, Role, Policy)